-Waste management deals with the collection, transportation, treatment, and disposal of solid and liquid wastes.
+Waste management deals with collecting, transporting, treating, and disposing of solid and liquid wastes.
 With the increasing population and demands for human necessities, waste treatment strategies are crucial for a sustainable, healthy, and inclusive community.

 Landfills, which is the most known waste disposal treatment, are posing detrimental effects on the environment.
 Aside from taking up too much land space, decaying rubbish items release greenhouse gases.
-It traps heat in the atmosphere that eventually leads to climate change.
+It traps heat in the atmosphere, which eventually leads to climate change.

 Waste Management Problems That Lead to Climate Change

-Since humans have necessities, we tend to accumulate wastes.
-But, the world contributes 2.01 billion tonnes of municipal waste each year, and at least 33% of them are not managed and disposed of, properly.
-Improper waste disposal and climate change have a connection that people need to understand.
+Since humans have necessities, we tend to accumulate waste.
+But, the world contributes 2.01 billion tonnes of municipal waste each year, and at least 33% of them are not managed and disposed of properly.
+People need to understand that improper waste disposal and climate change are connected.
 So to guide you, here are some of the waste management problems that lead to climate change:

 High Landfilling Rate

-Moreover, we need to support the authorities’ call on reducing rubbish items.
+Moreover, we need to support the authorities’ call to reduce rubbish items.
 Going for eco-friendly methods such as the use of tumblers, eco-bags, metal straws will not harm us.
 But they will provide a sustainable environment and less waste generation per household.

-Recycling has a significant impact on the drive to solve the depletion of natural resources.
+Recycling significantly impacts the drive to solve the depletion of natural resources.
 According to the NSW recycling statistics, the recycling rate for domestic waste alone was 47% for 2018-2019.
-However, it is still far from the goal of 70% waste recovery for households.
+However, it is still far from the 70% waste recovery goal for households.

 We should not trivialise recycling as it can reduce the exploitation of forests.
 Here are some proofs that recycling materials can help: